Buying cheap brake pads is tempting. However, you shouldn't risk installing a sub-par set of brake pads just because you wanted to save a few bucks.

 1. Scraping and Screeching

-This is the easiest way to tell if you need them replaced.
-A quick visual inspection to see how much pad is left.
+Pad thickness is the easiest way to tell when they need to be replaced.
 You don’t want the pads to go down to the backing.
 Be sure to have your mechanic check your brake pads when you have your tires rotated.
-If there is less than a 1/4 inch of pad left then it’s time to replace the brake pads.
+If there is less than a 1/4 inch of pad material left then it’s time to replace the brake pads.

 3. Indicator Lights